SAP-samples/datahub-integration-examples/README.md

 4. [ParquetWriterOperator](/ParquetWriterOperator): This custom operator creates a file in Parquet format from an input message

 ## Known Issues

+- In cases where errors appear after importing the solutions archive of an example, please try to re-create your Modeler Instance.

 ## How to get support